-If you watch Rocket League professional gameplay, you’ll find that most of them use the Octane car.
+If you watch Rocket League professional gameplay, you’ll find many of them use the Octane car.
 While all of the cars in Rocket League are (technically) standardized, meaning no car has an advantage over the other, many pros believe that the shape of the model, as well as the feel of the vehicle, makes Octane an ideal car, and this may be for a couple of reasons.
-For one, the Octane is not particularly big, which actually believe it or not, is a benefit in Rocket League.
+For one, the Octane is not particularly big, which actually, believe it or not, is a benefit in Rocket League.
 Its small size allows it to move quickly through the field, and the car also has an ideal nose that is great for smashing balls into the goal.
-If you want to be competitive in Rocket League, this may be the car to go to.
+If you want to be competitive in Rocket League, this may be the go-to car.

 The Venom model may not be the same as the Octane vehicle, but it does have many of the same characteristics.
 Like the Octane mode, the Venom car is a smaller, compact car that can move around quite well on the field.
-Also, the Venom has a nose that’s a bit larger and flatter than the Octane, which could be beneficial if you prefer larger noses.
-There’s a lot of value that can be found in the Venom, and it may be just the car for you if you don’t like the feel of the Octane.
+The Venom has a nose that’s a bit larger and flatter than the Octane, which could be beneficial if you prefer larger noses.
+There’s a lot of value that you can find in the Venom, and it may be just the car for you if you don’t like the feel of the Octane.

 The Ice Charger has several characteristics that make it an interesting car in Rocket League.
 Much like the Dominus, the Ice Charger has a long and flat nose, making it a good pick for players who want to push for first touches and those who want to beat out opposing players on touches.
 One flaw that the Ice Charger has is that it is a bit beefier than the Octane and Venom, meaning you will sacrifice a bit of speed when using it on the field.
 Nevertheless, this car could be a great pick for strikers and enforcers who want to pound their opposition.

 We finish our look into the top cars in Rocket League with the Aftershock.
 The Aftershock, much like the Esper, Venom, and Octane, is a small vehicle that doesn’t have much weight to it, making it a solid option for burners on the field.
 But while speed is this car’s specialty, striking is not, as its sharp, pointed nose is not ideal for striking or dribbling.
-Much like the Esper, this vehicle as both its strengths and weaknesses, so take those into consideration when selecting your car for Rocket League.
+Much like the Esper, this vehicle has both its strengths and weaknesses, so consider those when selecting your car for Rocket League.